milos85vasic/Server-Factory-Utils/README.md

 ### How to use `getip.sh` script

 The script accepts one parameter:
-- Name of the remote host.
+- Name of the host.

 Example of use: